USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Introduction

-While these methods have yielded significant performance gains, critical limitations persist.
-Firstly, the reliance on static, fixed-size kernels fails to dynamically adapt receptive fields to the diverse and evolving scales of cloud structures, limiting the ability to resolve scale ambiguities in rapidly changing systems.
-Moreover, the interaction between temporal and spatial feature streams remains underdeveloped, lacking an explicit mechanism for temporal information to guide spatial feature learning.
-This decoupled approach compromises the capture of long-range relationships.
-Furthermore, the quadratic complexity of standard self-attention of these solutions is frequently overlooked, becoming a prohibitive bottleneck for the high-resolution imagery and real-time inference required in practical cloud monitoring applications.
+Despite these advancements, significant limitations persist.
+First, the reliance on static, fixed-size kernels prevent models from dynamically adapting their receptive fields (RF) to the diverse scales of cloud structures.
+Second, the interaction between spatial and temporal feature streams is often decoupled, lacking an explicit mechanism for temporal flow to guide spatial feature learning.
+Third, the quadratic complexity of standard self-attention mechanisms often creates a computational bottleneck prohibitive for high-resolution, real-time monitoring.
+Finally, the ghosting effect, a blurring artifact prevalent in prediction decoders, remains a critical issue, often exacerbated by the decay of contextual information during upsampling.

-The extrapolation of ground-based cloud image sequences is a critical task for enhancing ultra-short-term PV power forecasting.
-However, existing datasets used in current research suffer from low spatial resolution and hardware-induced visual obstructions, which hinder accurate predictions of PV power generation~\cite{MSTANet, CloudPredRNN++}.
-This limitation primarily stems from the fact that low resolution and hardware obstructions introduce artifact interference, significantly restricting the application of cloud image sequence extrapolation in accurate, real-world PV power forecasting.
-Consequently, it is particularly important to develop benchmark datasets and techniques for high-resolution, multi-scale, and cross-seasonal cloud image sequence extrapolation.
+Furthermore, current research is constrained by the quality of available benchmarks.
+Existing datasets often suffer from low spatial resolution and hardware-induced visual artifacts, which introduce noise and limit the applicability of extrapolation models to real-world PV forecasting~\cite{MSTANet, CloudPredRNN++}.
+Thus, there is a pressing need for a high-resolution, multi-scale, and cross-seasonal benchmark dataset.